Energy - Renewable Energy - Clean Energy - Alternative Energy

 Light Works AV

-is a machine designed to convert one form of energy
+designed to convert one form of energy

 into mechanical energy.
 Heat engines burn a fuel to create heat, which